-To give you an insight in to how we make our diamond and gem set jewellery, we’ve broken down the process into 4 easy to understand steps;
+To show you how we make all diamond and gem set jewellery, we’ve put the process into 4-steps explaining how it works.

-Once the CAD is complete, each ring is 3D printed creating a wax model of the design.
-At Steven Stone we use a state of the art wax printing machine, we can print all types of bespoke jewellery, including engagement rings, wedding rings, pendants, cuff links, earrings or charms.
+Once the computer design is complete, each ring is printed into a 3D wax model using a wax printing prototype machine, which is then used to create a mould.
 Every ring or piece of jewellery printed is placed on a wax stem to create what looks like a tree of wax.
 The waxes are all checked to see if they are free from flaws, join lines, flashing or air bubbles before they are added to the wax tree.
 Wax is the best substance to use to create moulds as it retains its shape and burns away quickly and cleanly.
 Once the tree is finished, a can is placed over it and investment solution is poured into the can and left to set for around three hours.

 Step 3: Casting the Wax Model into a Precious Metal

-We cast all our jewellery in platinum, 18ct white gold, 18ct yellow gold and 18ct rose gold.
-Once the investment powder is set it is then placed into a furnace overnight.
-This allows the wax to burn away and create a reverse mould of the jewellery model.
-The process of investment is different dependant on the metal we use.
-The metal is melted at a certain temperature and poured into the mould using our casting machine.
-Once the mould is cast and the metal has set, each ring is cut off the tree and sent to the Birmingham, London or Scotland Assay Office to be hallmarked.
+We cast rings into platinum, 18ct white gold, 18ct yellow gold and 18ct rose gold.
+The can with the set investment powder is then placed into a furnace overnight.
+This allows the wax to burn out and create a reverse mould of the model.
+Depending on the metal we use, the metal is melted at a certain temperature and pored into the mould via our casting machine.
+Once the mould is cast and the metal has set, each ring is cut off the tree and sent to the Birmingham or Scotland Assay Office to be hallmarked.

-The final step is for our goldsmith to set any diamonds or gem stones in the jewellery to finish the design.
-Once the stones are set the jewellery will be polished and buffed to a high standard, ready to be packaged to the customer.
+The final step is for our goldsmith to set any diamonds or gem stones the ring consists of.
+Once the stones are set the ring will be polished and buffed to a high standard, ready to be packaged to the customer.